-The proceeds derived from the sale of the 2013A Bonds, together with other legally available moneys, will be used to refund all of the State of Florida, Department of Transportation Turnpike Revenue Refunding Bonds, Series 2003B, maturing in the years 2014 through 2025, in the outstanding principal amount of \$216,995,000 (the "Refunded Bonds").
+A portion of the proceeds derived from the sale of the 2015B Bonds, together with other legally available moneys, will be used to refund the State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2007A, maturing in the years 2017 through 2036, in the outstanding principal amount of \$210,725,000 (the "Refunded Bonds").
 This refunding is being effectuated to achieve debt service savings.

-Simultaneously with the delivery of the 2013A Bonds, the Department will cause to be deposited a portion of the proceeds of the 2013A Bonds, along with other legally available moneys, into an irrevocable escrow account (the "Escrow Deposit Trust Fund") under an Escrow Deposit Agreement to be entered into among the Department, the Division of Bond Finance and the Board of Administration (the "Escrow Agent").
-The Escrow Agent will hold those moneys uninvested or invest them in direct obligations of, or obligations the principal of and interest on which are unconditionally guaranteed by, the United States of America (the "Federal Obligations") or, at the discretion of the Division of Bond Finance, will invest the proceeds in the State Treasury investment pool, or other legally authorized investments.

-If the proceeds in the Escrow Deposit Trust Fund are invested in Federal Obligations, the escrow will be funded in an amount which will be sufficient to meet the redemption requirement.
-In this case, the Refunded Bonds will be considered to be legally as well as economically defeased, will no longer have any claim upon the Net Revenues of the Turnpike System, and will have a claim only upon the Escrow Deposit Trust Fund.
-If, however, the proceeds in the Escrow Deposit Trust Fund are invested in the State Treasury investment pool, the amount of proceeds initially deposited in escrow plus interest earnings thereon, will be sufficient to redeem the Refunded Bonds on the redemption date.
-If this alternative is selected, the Refunded Bonds will be considered as remaining outstanding and economically defeased only, and will continue to have a claim upon the Net Revenues of the Turnpike System, as well as the Escrow Deposit Trust Fund, until they are redeemed.
+Simultaneously with the delivery of the 2015B Bonds, the Department will cause to be deposited a portion of the proceeds of the 2015B Bonds, along with other legally available moneys, into an irrevocable escrow account (the "Escrow Deposit Trust Fund") under an Escrow Deposit Agreement to be entered into among the Department, the Division of Bond Finance and the Board of Administration (the "Escrow Agent").
+The Escrow Agent will invest the proceeds in the State Treasury investment pool, or other legally authorized investments.
+The amount of proceeds initially deposited in escrow plus interest earnings thereon, is expected to be sufficient to redeem the Refunded Bonds on the redemption date.
+The Refunded Bonds will be considered as remaining outstanding and economically defeased only, and will continue to have a claim upon the Net Revenues of the Turnpike System, as well as the Escrow Deposit Trust Fund, until they are redeemed.

-The maturing investments, the earnings thereon (if necessary), and the cash on deposit in the Escrow Deposit Trust Fund will be sufficient to pay (1) all semiannual interest payments accruing through, and (2) the principal of and redemption premium, if any, on the Refunded Bonds on the redemption date.
-The Refunded Bonds will be called for redemption (by separate redemption notice) on July 1, 2013, at a redemption price equal to the principal amount thereof with interest due thereon through the redemption date, plus a redemption premium, if any.
-No funds held in escrow will be available to pay debt service on the 2013A Bonds.
+The maturing investments, the earnings thereon (if necessary), and the cash on deposit in the Escrow Deposit Trust Fund is expected to be sufficient to pay (1) all semiannual interest payments accruing through, and (2) the principal of and redemption premium, if any, on the Refunded Bonds on the redemption date.
+The Refunded Bonds are expected to be called for redemption (by separate redemption notice) on July 1, 2016, at a redemption price equal to the principal amount thereof with interest due thereon through the redemption date, plus a redemption premium, if any.
+No funds held in escrow will be available to pay debt service on the 2015B Bonds.